Costenho19/omnibotgenesis/replit.md

 # OMNIX V6.5.4d INSTITUTIONAL+

 ## Overview
 OMNIX V6.5.4d INSTITUTIONAL+ is an enterprise-grade automated cryptocurrency and stock trading system designed for paper trading to build a credible track record for investor presentations.
 Its core capabilities include AI integration, post-quantum cryptography, real-time market analysis, Non-Markovian Temporal Memory, adaptive parameter calibration, institutional portfolio optimization, derivatives trading, and dual-market support for Kraken (crypto) and Alpaca (stocks).
 The system targets 3-5 trades/day with a 55%+ win rate and focuses on an "Investor-Ready" presentation to secure seed funding.
+The project's ambition is to secure seed funding by presenting a credible track record.

 ## User Preferences
 **Communication**: Simple, everyday language (Spanish primary).